OstermD/EAIK/README.md

 ## Overview
 A preprint of the accompanying paper to this codebase is available [here](https://arxiv.org/abs/2409.14815).
 <br>
-This code resembles the implementation of the [EAIK Python toolbox](https://pypi.org/project/EAIK/).
 Please also visit our [Website](https://eaik.cps.cit.tum.de) for further informations.

 With this toolbox, we propose a method for automatic inverse kinematic derivation.